Roswell P. Flower

-Roswell Pettibone Flower (August 7, 1835 – May 12, 1899) was an American politician who served as the 30th Governor of New York from 1892 to 1894.
-He also served one term in the U.S. House of Representatives from 1889 to 1891.
+Roswell Pettibone Flower (August 7, 1835 – May 12, 1899) was an American politician who served as the 30th governor of New York from 1892 to 1894.
+He also served two terms in the U.S. House of Representatives from 1881 to 1883 (NY-11) and from 1889 to 1891 (NY-12).

 Biography

 He was born on August 7, 1835, to Nathan Monroe Flower and Mary Ann Flower, the sixth of nine children.
 As a youth, he worked in odd jobs, which enabled him to cover the cost of his education at a local village school.
 He graduated from high school in 1851, and for a short period thereafter he worked as a teacher in a district school.

 In 1853, he became Deputy Postmaster of Watertown, New York, at a salary of $600 a year, and after six years had saved $1,000 and opened with a partner a jewelry store.
 Two years later, he bought his partner out and continued in this business until 1869.

 In 1869, Henry Keep, a former President of the New York Central Railroad, was dying and asked Roswell Flower, whose wife was a sister of Keep's wife Emma, to manage the $4,000,000 estate for his widow.
 Flower asked Keep for guidance on who he could trust and named a business associate, Daniel Drew.
 Keep replied, "He is as honest a man as there is in the State of New York, but for fear that somebody else will cheat, he will always begin first."
 The business brought Flower to New York City where he became known as a shrewd financial administrator and opened the banking house of R. P. Flower & Co.

 He was elected as a Democrat to the 47th United States Congress to fill the vacancy caused by the resignation of Levi P. Morton upon his appointment as Minister to France, and served from November 8, 1881, to March 3, 1883.
 He was also elected to the 51st and 52nd United States Congresses, and served from March 4, 1889, to September 16, 1891, when he resigned upon his nomination for governor.